-Mounting an image
+Mounting a backup image

 Mounting images as virtual drives lets you access them as though they were physical drives.
 You can mount local backups that contain partitions or entire disk drives, and then select which partitions to mount.
 After mounting: